krisek/audioloader/README.md

 ```

 If you want to enable UPnP discovery, start the `disover.py` script as well, it requires two parameters: -m the IP address of the audioloader host and -n the local subnet.
 (This might be enhanced in later releases.)

+Similarly, you can enable mpd discovery by starting the `discover-mpd.py` script.
+There is a little shell script as well (`discover-mpd-static.sh`) which updates your mpd player servers from your networks into redis without any probing -- this one is intended to be run from crontab.

 ## You've been warned